easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_02_creating_easyconfig_files.md

 then only make certain classes that are useful to them visible and more importantly (b) since it is not always intuitive to decide which moduleclass should be used for a package, or from a user 's perspective, in which category to look for a package.

+At the time of writing, around 20 different module classes were used in EasyBuild: ai, bio, cae, chem, compiler, data, debugger, devel, geo, lang, lib, math, mpi, numlib, perf, phys, quantum, system, toolchain, tools and vis.
+But often there are multiple choices.
+E.g., what is the difference between math and numlib?
+Or is a GROMACS bio, chem or phys?
+Given that only one class can be assigned, it turned out that that feature is not very useful and doesn't help to find a package quicker.

 ## Generating tweaked easyconfigs